RoshankumarS14/Employee-Attrition-Prediction-Model/README.md

 2. 🧙‍♂️ Run the notebooks and scripts in the specified order.
 3. 🔮 Evaluate model performance and choose the mightiest model of them all!

-## 🤝 Contributing

-Want to join this quest to predict the future?
-Check out the [contributing guidelines](CONTRIBUTING.md) to become a part of the magical team!

-## 📜 License

-This project is enchanted under the [MIT License](LICENSE).
-Feel free to work your magic with it!

 ---

 Join me on this thrilling journey of predicting employee attrition with style and flair!
 Let's make employee retention great again! 🌟✨💼🔮🚀